haniagibus/Gwiazdy-SmartCity/README.md

 created by: [Agnieszka Kulesz](https://github.com/agatherat), [Weronika Koterba](https://github.com/weronikakoterba), [Hania Gibus](https://github.com/haniagibus)

 ## Project description
-Leaflet map web application for assessing the ecological condition of the city - Gdańsk, and proposing solutions aimed at improving the quality of life of citizens.
+Web application for assessing the ecological condition of the city - Gdańsk, and proposing solutions aimed at improving the quality of life of citizens.
 It enables users to visualize data such as air purity, availability of green areas and noise pollution.

 ## Prerequisites
 1. Running Flask app on production server